nginxinc/nginx-one-workshops/labs/lab3/readme.md

 1. Copy the 91.* files to the appropriate directory, in this workshop, that would be `lab2/nginx-oss/etc/ssl/nginx`.

-1. Edit the `tls-cars.example.com.conf` file, changing the names of the crt/key from `1-day.crt and 1-day.key` to `90-day.crt and 90-day.key`; Lines #13-14.
+1. Edit the `tls-cars.example.com.conf` file that can be found in `lab2/nginx-oss/etc/nginx/conf.d/` file path.
+Change the names of the crt/key from `cars.crt and cars.key` to `90-day.crt and 90-day.key`; Lines #13-14.

     ```nginx
     ...
     # Update the following 2 lines for NGINX cert and key directives and file locations

-        ssl_certificate /etc/ssl/nginx/1-day.crt;
+        ssl_certificate /etc/ssl/nginx/cars.crt;
-        ssl_certificate_key /etc/ssl/nginx/1-day.key;
+        ssl_certificate_key /etc/ssl/nginx/cars.key;

     ...

     ```

-1. You will have to `docker exec login` to each container, and reload Nginx ( `nginx -s reload` ) for Nginx to pick up the configuration changes.
+1. Once you have made this file edits, you would need to reload nginx within all the NGINX OSS containers to incorporate these configuration changes.
+To do so run below command in your terminal

+    ```bash
+    docker exec -it basics-oss1 nginx -s reload
+    docker exec -it basics-oss2 nginx -s reload
+    docker exec -it basics-oss3 nginx -s reload
+    ```

+    The above set of commands would reload nginx in all the three NGINX OSS containers:  basics-oss1, basics-oss2 and basics-oss3.

 <br/>